ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 ### Export your key pairs

 Don't forget to export those new key pairs so you can use them to connect to your standalone PVE node.
-Also remember that you'll need to generate the `.ppk` file from each private key so you can connect from Windows clients.
+Also remember that you'll need to generate the `.ppk` file from each private key to connect from Windows clients.
 Check out the [**G901** appendix guide](G901%20-%20Appendix%2001%20~%20Connecting%20through%20SSH%20with%20PuTTY.md) to see how to connect through SSH with PuTTY.

 ## Hardening the `sshd` service